-FAA boss tells Boeing CEO to back off on 737 MAX schedule predictions
+FAA boss tells Boeing CEO to back off on predictions as 737 MAX schedule slips again

 “Safety is our top priority and the Administrator believes public statements must reflect this priority,” the FAA email adds.

+Dickson also took the opportunity to promote an idea he talked about in his appearance Wednesday in a U.S. House Committee hearing: that Boeing introduce into its manufacturing and development processes the FAA Safety Management System (SMS).

+SMS is a formal approach to managing safety risk that lays out systematic, organization-wide procedures, practices, and policies.
+It’s already a standard practice for U.S. airlines and is credited with increasing safety in the industry.

-Though the wording of the email amounts to a public rap on the knuckles for Muilenburg, Boeing issued a bland statement afterwards saying that Muilenburg and Deal had “a productive meeting” with Dickson and his deputy Dan Elwell.
+Though the wording of the email amounts to a public rap on the knuckles for Muilenburg, Boeing issued a bland statement afterward saying that Muilenburg and Deal had “a productive meeting” with Dickson and his deputy Dan Elwell.

 “We committed to addressing all of the FAA’s questions as they assess MAX certification and training requirements,” Boeing said in a statement.
-“We will work with the FAA to support their requirements and their timeline as we work to safely return the Max to service in 2020.”
+“We will work with the FAA to support their requirements and their timeline as we work to safely return the MAX to service in 2020.”

-That’s the first tacit acknowledgment from the company that indeed the FAA will not be clearing the MAX to fly again this year.
+That’s the first tacit acknowledgment from the company that the FAA will not be clearing the MAX to fly again this year.

+American Airlines said Thursday it has taken the jet out of its schedule until April 7, a month later than previously planned.

+Prior to April 7, it plans to operate MAX demonstration flights with employees and members of the media on board.
+After that date, it will phase the jet slowly into commercial service, increasing the number of MAX flights gradually during April.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.